 Create an IoT Central application

 You can quickly deploy a new IoT Central application and then customize it to your specific requirements.
 Application templates in Azure IoT Central are a tool to help you kickstart your IoT solution development.
-You can use application templates for everything from getting a feel for what is possible, to fully customizing your application to resell to your customers.
+You can use application templates for everything from getting a feel for what is possible, to fully customizing your application to fit your scenario.